 Whitefish Mountain Resort also offers ziplining, an alpine slide, a treetop adventure course, and even tubing in the summer!
 For those not quite so thrill-seeking, the resort offers scenic chair lift rides and hiking trails to enjoy, all only one hour from Glacier National Park.

 If you are looking for thrills, try white water rafting along Class II – III rapids on the Flathead River.
-There are several raft companies that operate commercially guided raft trips on the Middle Fork and North Fork of the Flathead River.
+The Glacier Raft Company offers half, full, and multi-day rafting trips on the scenic Middle and North Fork of the Flathead River.
 These areas are within the Flathead Wild and Scenic River designation and are jointly managed by Glacier National Park and the Flathead National Forest.

 Many people visit Glacier National Park hoping to see wildlife (just hopefully no close encounters with grizzly bears), which is why you should always be prepared with bear spray and recreate responsibly.
 However, if you leave Glacier National Park without spotting any wild creatures, don’t worry.
 The Park isn’t a zoo and the wild animals wander throughout the state.
 You may just encounter a bear checking out the picnic area of a town park (true story — happened to us in Big Fork but luckily it was just a black bear.)